“The system of the world is entirely one; small things and great are alike part of one mighty whole.” —John Ruskin, Modern Painters

 The design of our small frame for this little 4″ x 7″ etching by Gene Kloss (1903-1996), called “Desert Clouds,” 1932, illustrates the point.
 The outside dimensions of the frame are about 10″ x 13″.
 It’s a 5/8″ wide profile in walnut with a black wash.
 We also gave the frame an 1/8″ walnut filet gilded with white gold leaf.
 The corners are carved in a cloud motif.

 Such naturalistic decorative motifs as this help the frame in its work of relating the particular to the whole—first and foremost connecting the picture to the natural world that inspired it, but also to the other arts that comprise architecture, and the individual artist and his or her personal vision to the communal life that it touches.
-It’s reasonable to surmise that this power of naturalistic motifs to connect the works of humanity to the works of nature explain their ubiquity in human history and its arts, including the most utilitarian, going back to our earliest artifacts.
+It’s reasonable to surmise that this power of naturalistic motifs, their power to connect the works of humanity to the works of nature, explains their ubiquity in human history and its arts, including the most utilitarian arts, going back to our earliest artifacts.

 With respect to picture frames, this is a key way in which a frame complements—completes and perfects—another art form, that of the pictorial artist.
 But it may be only one expression and aspect of a more fundamental principle.
 The frame not only provides protection and a way of making it physically possible to hang the picture so that it can take its place and role in a room, but, as a decorative architectural setting made of beautiful natural materials and employing naturalistic motifs (and/or more abstract forms derived from nature’s), the frame expresses the picture’s significance in relation to the wider world—and truly and most compellingly, to the world as a whole.
 Certainly such a frame connects—joins—the picture to its surroundings in a satisfying fashion—much more satisfying than, say, push pins.
 But its effectiveness and meaningfulness—its evident power in elevating and bringing significance to a picture—may depend even more so on its inherently resonant nature as a powerful symbol, and sort of minor agent or emissary, of that comprehensive “great frame of things”—the vast creation that surrounds us.
 And perhaps the well-made, well-suited frame satisfies us because it satisfies our innate longing to see, grasp and recognize the connection of the particular to the whole; of each to all; of the individual and the personal to the whole of humanity, nature, and the universe.